whizzml/examples/automl/automl-script/readme.md

 * `shallow-search`: (boolean) If true, AutoML will perform a more shallow (but faster) search of the best features and models.
-A ramdomly sampled dataset will be used in some stages of the process, only one association discovery will be created (with lift metric) and the maximum training time of the OptiML will be more limited.
-Default value is `False`.
+A ramdomly sampled dataset will be used in some stages of the process, only one association discovery will be created (with lift metric), the objective number of features to obtain from the feature selection process will be fixed to 30 and the maximum training time of the OptiML will be more limited.
+Default value is `True`.
 * `configuration-params`: (map) Execution configuration parameters.
 They will be overwritten if automl-execution is given.
 The following values must be provided: